 Madrid is a large city, but it has the advantage of having most of its monuments, museums and points of interest concentrated within a relatively small central area, meaning you can explore it on foot.
 If you walk from one end of this tourist area to another without stopping at a good pace, it will take about two hours.
 However, Madrid's extensive public transport system means you can get to any point in the city quickly and conveniently.

 How to get around

-Access to the historic centre from airport and Madrid's main train and bus stations is quick and easy using the metro (for information on how to get into the city from the airport, see the How to get there section).
+Access to the historic centre from the airport and Madrid's main train and bus stations is quick and easy using the metro (for information on how to get into the city from the airport, see the How to get there section).
 It runs every day from 6 am to 1:30 am, and metro station entrances are marked with the letter 'M'.

-Nevertheless, many people prefer the comfort of taxis when travelling at night.
+Nevertheless, many people prefer the convenience of taxis when travelling at night.
 They run all day, and are white with a red stripe, and the city's crest and their licence number on the side.
 They can be hailed in the street when the green light is on.
 Otherwise they can be found at taxi ranks or you can order them by telephone using the radio taxi service.
 Tariffs are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.
 The total cost is displayed on a meter.

 To get to Madrid's suburbs and surrounding areas, you can either take the bus or the train.
 RENFE Cercanias (suburban passenger service) runs from 5-6 am to midnight (approx.) and offers frequent daily services to places of interest for tourists such as Alcalá de Henares, El Escorial and Aranjuez.

 How much does transport cost?